-An organisation’s culture represents the philosophy of the organisation.
+An organisation’s culture is the ‘engine’ that drives the organisation.

 The cultural fabric consisting of the attitudes, beliefs, espoused values and behavioural norms can inform us ‘why’ certain organisational dynamics exist.
 The organisational climate could be referred to as the state of the organisation and can inform us ‘what’ is happening in an observational sense of the current atmosphere including relationships, perceptions, organisational practices, operating conditions, morale and the organisations responsive state.